baconjs/bacon.js/README.md

 events as the other subscriber, after registration.
 This means that the stream cannot emit any "initial" events to the new subscriber, unless it emits them to all of its subscribers.
-4. A stream must never emit eny other events after End (not even another End)
+4. A stream must never emit any other events after End (not even another End)

 The rules are deliberately redundant, explaining the constraints from different perspectives.
 The contract between an EventStream and its